core-wg/oscore/draft-ietf-core-object-security.md

 The Sender Context contains the following parameters:

 * Sender ID.
-Non-negative integer used to identify the Sender Context and to assure unique nonces.
-Maximum value is determined by the AEAD Algorithm.
+Byte string used to identify the Sender Context and to assure unique nonces.
+Maximum length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.